|Nutritional Guidelines (per serving)|

 About 30 minutes before assembling the filling, rinse and drain the mung bean sprouts to give them time to dry thoroughly.

-Soak the Chinese dried mushrooms in warm water to soften (20 to 30 minutes).
-Squeeze any excess water out of the mushrooms and thinly slice.
+Soak the mushrooms in warm water to soften (20 to 30 minutes).
+Squeeze any excess water out of the mushrooms and slice thinly.

 Dice the red bell pepper.
 Grate the carrot and finely slice the bamboo shoots.